seanoc5/spring-pgvector/README.md

 A semantic search application built with Spring Boot, Spring AI, and pgvector to explore and compare different embedding models and vector search approaches.

+## Quick Start

+1. Clone the repository: `git clone https://github.com/oconeco/spring-pgvector-semantic-search.git`
+2. Navigate to the project directory: `cd spring-pgvector-semantic-search`
+3. Run `./gradlew bootRun` to start the application

+Docker Compose will start PostgreSQL, Ollama, Solr, and Zookeeper for you.
+A solr-init.sh script will load sample data into the Solr collection (sanity-check) for demo/debug of solr config _(not directly related to this project)_.
+Ollama will start on port 11434 for embedding model hosting (most likely without GPU acceleration).
+Comment out the `ollama` service in `docker-compose.yaml` if you want to use local embeddings.
+Spring AI and pgvector (via starters in build.gradle) will configure a single shared table for semantic search.
+See application.yaml for model configuration.

+Then navigate to http://localhost:8080/embedding/create in your browser to access the demo content upload form.
+The backend embedding controller and service will split the text content into paragraphs and sentences for embedding generation and storage.

+You should be redirected to http://localhost:8080/embedding/list, where you can see the (hacky) list of Spring AI Documents.
+You can enter a search as you type in the query and see the results.

 ## Project Overview

 This project was created as a learning journey to explore: